bitcart/bitcart-sdk/CONTRIBUTING.md

 prek run --all-files
 ```

-To run linters with autofix, run `just lint`.
+To run linters and formatter with autofix, run `just fix`.
 To run all checks before committing (including tests), use `just ci`.

 ## Running extended test suite